 First and foremost, a v-CISO should be a teacher and a mentor, not [necessarily] a ‘doer’.
 Yes, they can design big-picture processes, from secure architecture to governance charters, but they had better not be expected to own them.
 A good v-CISO is nothing more than an consultant at the senior management level, and any deliverables must be sustainable long after they have moved on.

-That said, I see nothing wrong with a v-CISO remaining part of ‘steering committees’, providing ongoing security awareness training, or even taking part in incident response testing.
+That said, I see nothing wrong with a v-CISO remaining part of ‘steering committees’, providing ongoing security awareness training, or even taking part in incident response testing (if they have the interest/skill-set).
 But, once the CISO functions have been absorbed internally, the v-CISO becomes part of the cycle for continuous improvement only.
 They stay around to provide strategic input on industry trends and the changing threat landscape, they don’t dictate the enterprise goals.

 What You Should Expect From a v-CISO